 See Waikiki and Oahu from the Top of Diamond Head

 Diamond Head looms large over the Waikiki.
-Actually named Le'ahi by Hawaiians, it received its more well-known name in the late 1700's when British seamen saw calcite crystals sparkling in the sunshine and thought they had found diamonds.
+Named Le'ahi by Hawaiians, it received its more well-known name in the late 1700s when British seamen saw calcite crystals sparkling in the sunshine and thought they had found diamonds.

 A hike to the top of Diamond Head takes about an hour over a well-worn path.
-The trail up, for the most part, is not too difficult.
+The trail up, for the most part, is not too steep.
 There are handrails along the entire 1.4-mile round-trip journey.
 There are also benches to sit on if you want a break.
-Some people actually run the trail "for fun."
+It's also a popular route with trail runners.

-The summit offers a spectacular 365-degree view of Oahu and is a must trip for photography enthusiasts.
+The summit offers a spectacular 365-degree view of Oahu and is a must-visit for photography enthusiasts.

 Shop in Waikiki and in the Greater Honolulu Area

-Waikiki is a great place to shop and offers such prestigious retailers as Tiffany & Co., Chanel, Gucci and Yves Saint Laurent, as well as more modest stores such as the ever-present ABC Stores and the world-famous International Market Place.
+Waikiki is a great place to shop and offers such prestigious retailers as Tiffany & Co., Chanel, Gucci and Saint Laurent, as well as more modest stores, such as the ever-present ABC Stores and the world-famous International Market Place.

 Tour the Polynesian Cultural Center